Tips for Choosing Commercial Raw Dog Food

 Be Aware of the Fat Content: Dogs require a certain amount of calories to maintain their weight and to support their body's job of staying alive.
 Calories can come from protein, fat, and carbohydrates.
 Protein is far more nutrient dense than fat, and while fat is important, too much of it is a problem.
 When too many of the diet's calories come from fat, there is less caloric room for protein - which also means fewer of the nutrients your dog needs.

 This is where it gets tricky, because fatty meat is cheaper than lean meat.
 The price difference between 70/30 ground beef and 90/10 ground beef is significant.
 Raw dog food manufacturers know that customers are only willing and able to spend a certain amount of money on food for their dog, and may use higher fat meat to keep costs down.
 The problem is, lower cost, high fat food will contain less protein and less minerals, vitamins, and amino acids (protein is made from amino acids).
-This is not ideal for your dog, and it's especially not ideal for growing puppies who have higher nutritional requirements than adults.
+This is not ideal for your dog, and it's especially not appropriate for growing puppies who have different nutritional requirements than adults.

 Check the label on your commercial raw food and find the % fat, and the % protein - or the grams of protein and fat.
 Choose foods that have more % protein than fat.
-One suggestion is that the protein should be double or more the amount of fat - or close to it.
+One suggestion is that the protein should be double or more the amount of fat - or close to it. *This percentage refers to the amount of protein and fat on an 'as fed' basis'.

 Iodine: Raw fed dogs need a source of iodine in their diets; this is critical to support the thyroid gland.
 Kelp is the go-to source for iodine in the raw diet and some commercial raw dog food may contain kelp.
 Check the label to see if kelp is in the ingredients list, and if not, make sure to add a source of iodine to your dog's diet.
-There are other sources of iodine, besides kelp, and it's likely a good idea to rotate sources.

 Vegetables and Fruit: Some commercial raw food contains vegetables and fruit.
 I prefer you to add your own vegetables and fruit; that way, you can control the variety and amounts.
 For brands that contain vegetables and fruit, 10% is a good amount.
 Look for a variety of vegetables with more leafy green vegetables than root vegetables.
 Berries are a very healthy choice as well (blueberries, raspberries, cranberries).
 You can always add more vegetables depending on your dog's tolerance and overall diet.
-It's best to avoid too many starchy vegetables and higher sugar fruits.

 Important Next Steps!